-The College of Social Sciences, Mathematics and Education (CSSME) consists of six departments with curricula in eight core undergraduate disciplines – criminology, education (elementary and secondary), history, sociology, geography and legal studies, mathematics, political science and international studies and psychology.
-From these 10 areas, students may earn one of 30 different majors, minors or certificates.
-The Department of Education also offers degrees in Master of Education in Curriculum and Design (M.Ed.) and Master of Science in Instructional Design and Technology (M.S.) and M.S. in Criminology and Criminal Justice.
+The College of Social Sciences, Mathematics and Education (CSSME) consists of six departments with curricula in 10 core undergraduate disciplines – criminology, education (elementary and secondary), history, sociology, geography and legal studies, mathematics, political science and international studies and psychology.
+From these 10 areas, students may earn one of more than 30 different majors, minors or certificates.
+The College also offers degrees in M.Ed. in Curriculum and Design, M.Ed. in Educational Leadership, M.Ed. in Instructional Design and Technology (M.S.) and M.S. in Criminology and Criminal Justice.

 There are several qualities that represent the cornerstone of the CSSME, including: